When Aliens Attack ....Or At Least, Go Bad

 Even in the midst of an intergalactic war with a buncha Martians (in this case, they are particular type of Martian known as "Tarsians"),

-this movie shows that as long as you've got a cell phone, a good distance carrier & a hell of alot patience,
+this short anime film shows that as long as you've got a cell phone, a good distance carrier, not to mention a hell of alot patience,

 long distance relationships can work.